• Home

 It’s good to have an end to journey toward; but it is the journey that matters in the end.

 This one is attributed to Ernest Hemingway, but hold on.
-It was more likely Ursula K Le Guin, the sci-fi and fantasy writer (who I always mix up with Ursula Andress, the 60s-era sex symbol who roase out of the sea in a white bikini in the James Bond flick Dr. No).
+It was more likely Ursula K Le Guin, the sci-fi and fantasy writer (who I always mix up with Ursula Andress, the 60s-era sex symbol who rose out of the sea in a white bikini in the James Bond flick Dr. No).

-Travel is about the journey?
+Travel is About the Journey

-Whoever wrote the above quotes, however, does it matter?
-They can still be inspirational.
-But, I mean, really?
-Travel is all about the journey?
 In a big picture way, maybe.
-Or if we’re talking about life being the journey and death being the end, then I say let’s prolong the trip as long as possible.
+Or if we’re talking about life being the journey and death being the end, I say let’s prolong the trip as long as possible.

-Have these people never sat in a middle seat in economy beside a man who hasn’t showered for a week?
-Or struggled onto a bus while hoisting a purse, an oversized carry-on and a suitcase filled with too many pairs of shoes?
-Sometimes The Journey is a downer and you just want to get there.
+Have they never struggled onto a bus while hoisting a purse, an oversized carry-on and a suitcase filled with too many pairs of shoes?

 Inspirational quotes about travelling can be inspirational and entertaining, but sometimes wrong.